What Is Competency-Based Education (CBE)? How it will help students?

 4. Yes for Individual Support:

-Competency-based education sets a framework for which a student should work on the problem before asking for a teacher’s help and when they should approach for guidance.
+Competency-based education sets a framework for which a student should work on the problem before asking for a teacher’s help, and when they should approach for guidance.
 It works through bias and produces equity.
-Teachers work with the students to work in their weak areas.
+Teachers work with the students to work on their weak areas.
 This personalized approach offers an equal opportunity for success.
-And, to make this success, teachers should be available and aware of each student’s learning progress to offer apt help.
+And, to make this success, teachers should be available and aware of each student’s learning progress to offer appropriate help.

 5. Assessment for Sheer Growth and Command:

-Assessments are an important educational process and teachers can use this medium to evaluate the students’ performances at different parameters.
+Assessments are an important educational process, and teachers can use this medium to evaluate the students’ performances on different parameters.
 In Competency-based learning, assessments come in different forms:

 Formative assessments:

-Formative assessments help teachers to improve their teaching strategies according to their student’s learning progress.
+Formative assessments help teachers to improve their teaching strategies according to their students’ learning progress.
 It helps the teachers in real-time to identify the key areas of improvement for students.
 For example, students may need to submit a video essay.
-Through this, teachers can evaluate the understanding of the subject which forms the basis for competency-based learning.
-From the explanation given by the students, teachers can make adjustments in their next lectures or can plan one-to-one with poorly performed students.
+Through this, teachers can evaluate the understanding of the subject, which forms the basis for competency-based learning.
+From the explanation given by the students, teachers can make adjustments in their next lectures or plan one-to-one sessions with poorly performing students.

 Authentic Assessments: